arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 #### Using Arduino IDE

-For users working with the Portenta H7 or Portenta C33, following simple examples can be used to test the CAN bus protocol's capabilities.
+For users working with the Portenta H7 or Portenta C33, the following simple examples can be used to test the CAN bus protocol's capabilities.

 The _CAN Read_ example for Portenta H7/C33 starts CAN communication at a rate of _250 kbps_ and continuously listens for incoming messages, displaying such information upon receipt.